You know what?

 At first glance, you’ll be impressed with the slimline look that Garmin Vivosmart 4 gives.

 If you ladies are looking for an affordable fitness tracker with more daily features, Garmin Vivosmart 4 is your go-to option.

-The strap is installed with the display screen, which means you should think twice of what color to get because you won’t get to change it.
+The strap is installed with the display screen, which means you should think twice about what color to get because you won’t get to change it.

-This watch measures your daily metrics, from heart rate to steps or calories burnt.
+This watch measures your daily metrics and activity tracking, from heart rate to steps or calories burnt.